ioly/ioly/README.md

 ioly is a decentralized/centralized universal package installer for web based php software.
 You can use it with any system that supports modules/extensions/packages. e.g. OXID eSales, Wordpress, Redaxo etc. etc. etc..

 The ioly system is driven by a "cookbook", stored on GitHub, which contains "recipes" to install any zip-based package.
 If something is missing, you can send us a pull request to extend/improve the main ioly cookbook.
-As soon as we merge your modifications, EVERY ioly installation has access to your package.
+As soon as we merge your modifications, EVERY ioly installation has access to your package!

 ## Getting started